 Lions swallow whole chunks of meat without chewing it.
-They eat once every 3-4 days and take the rest of the time to digest.
+They eat once every 3 to 4 days and use the time between meals to digest.

-That’s why lions you’ll encounter on safaris look totally uninterested in you.
-Occasionally, however, they’ll do something more intriguing than yawning.
+That’s why lions you encounter on safaris look totally uninterested in you.
+Occasionally, they’ll do something more intriguing than yawning.
 Like crossing the road to find a better shade.

 Or attempting to have intercourse with their sibling despite the fact they’ve been castrated.